Updated 15 September 2020.

 Determine your goals

-This is a great starting point because if you’re not working towards anything specific, it can be hard to determine what your outcomes need to be.
+If you’re not working towards anything specific, it can be hard to determine what your outcomes need to be.
 Decide what the purpose of your account is and be specific in what you want to achieve.
 Without giving you a marketing 101 lesson, also set measurable and achievable goals.
 Perhaps you want to drive people to your website, or convert people to sign up to your mailing list, or build your following before focussing on anything else.
 Whatever it is, determine your goals first then get to work achieving them.

 Test what works